nurpax/c64jasm/docs-src/docs/index.md

 - extensions: extend the assembler standard library in JavaScript.
 See [this blog post](https://nurpax.github.io/posts/2018-11-08-c64jasm.html) for more details.
 - integrates with VSCode for recompilation, error diagnostics and debugging on VICE directly from the VSCode editor.

-C64jasm source code is available on [GitHub](https://github.com/nurpax/c64jasm).
+C64jasm is free and open source -- its source code can be found here: [c64jasm on GitHub](https://github.com/nurpax/c64jasm).

 ## Installation